Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the far region on Kerr

-In particular, in the Maxwell--Higgs system in Lorenz gauge \eqref{eq:lorenz-kerr} the wave equation \eqref{eq:lorenz-reduced-kerr} has forcing term $J=J[\phi;A]$ and one \emph{cannot} specialize to the case $J\equiv0$.
-The $L^{2}$ size of this coupling term is controlled by the coupled Maxwell--Higgs energies; see \eqref{eq:kerr-J-source-bound}. \end{proposition}
+In the Maxwell-Higgs system in Lorenz gauge \eqref{eq:lorenz-kerr} the wave equation \eqref{eq:lorenz-reduced-kerr} has forcing term $J=J[\phi;A]$ and one \emph{cannot} specialize to the case $J\equiv0$.
+The $L^{2}$ size of this coupling term is controlled by the coupled Maxwell-Higgs energies; see \eqref{eq:kerr-J-source-bound}. \end{proposition}

-\begin{proof} After subtraction of the stationary Kerr--Newman Coulomb solution, the nondegenerate energy boundedness and polynomial decay for charge-free Maxwell fields on subextremal Kerr are established in \cite[Theorem~5.1]{BenomioTeixeiraMaxwellKerr}.
-In the homogeneous case $J\equiv0$, commuting with the admissible symmetry operators $\mathcal Z$ and translating the energies used there to our $N$--energy yields the decay rate \eqref{eq:kerr-energy-decay-maxwell} without the source term.
+\begin{proof} After subtraction of the stationary Coulomb Maxwell solution on slowly rotating Kerr, the nondegenerate energy boundedness together with local/radiation decay for uncharged Maxwell fields are supplied by \cite{AnderssonBlueMaxwellSlowKerr}.
+In the homogeneous case $J\equiv0$, commuting with the admissible symmetry operators $\mathcal Z$ and translating the energies used there to our $N$-energy yields boundedness of the full radiative energy and decay of the local/weighted far-field quantities.
+This gives \eqref{eq:kerr-energy-decay-maxwell} and \eqref{eq:kerr-energy-decay-maxwell-weighted} without the source term.

-For a general inhomogeneous current $J$, the same physical-space vector-field argument (equivalently, a Duhamel representation) yields the additional contribution $\|J\|_{\mathcal S_{k+2}(\tau_{0},\tau)}^{2}$.
-This is precisely the inhomogeneous estimate encoded in the linear package $\Lin_{k}$; see Proposition~\ref{prop:kerr-integrated-decay}.
+For a general inhomogeneous current $J$, the inhomogeneous physical-space estimate, equivalently a Duhamel representation, yields the additional contribution $\|J\|_{\mathcal S_{k+2}(\tau_{0},\tau)}^{2}$.
+This is the inhomogeneous estimate encoded in the linear estimates collected in $\Lin_{k}$; see Proposition~\ref{prop:kerr-integrated-decay}.